Remzi1993/OpenSSL.sh/README.md

-OpenSSL-Universal-Binary-Installer
+OpenSSL Universal Binary Installer
 ==================================

 My goal is to provide an automatic way of building OpenSSL from source.
 Compiling from source made easy!
-If you need the latest version of OpenSSL.
-Build latest OpenSSL Universal Binary on OSX
+If you need the latest version of OpenSSL just run this automatic bash script.
+Build latest OpenSSL Universal Binary on UNIX systems.